projen/projen/API.md

 [GitpodOpenMode](#projen-gitpodopenmode)|Configure how the terminal should be opened relative to the previous task.
 [GitpodPortVisibility](#projen-gitpodportvisibility)|Whether the port visibility should be private or public.
 [LogLevel](#projen-loglevel)|Logging verbosity.
-[NewProjectOptionHints](#projen-newprojectoptionhints)|Choices for how to display commented out options.
+[NewProjectOptionHints](#projen-newprojectoptionhints)|Choices for how to display commented out options in projenrc files.
 [NodePackageManager](#projen-nodepackagemanager)|The node package manager to use.
 [NpmAccess](#projen-npmaccess)|Npm package access level.
 [NpmTaskExecution](#projen-npmtaskexecution)|*No description*